ReVision : A Post-Hoc, Vision-Based Technique for Replacing Unacceptable Concepts in Image Generation Pipeline: Conclusion

 \section{Conclusion}

-We presented \sys, a training-free, prompt-driven, post-hoc safety framework for visual generative models that performs concept-level detection and targeted replacement of policy-violating content at inference time.
-By combining generic VLM-based semantic auditing with instance-consistent spatial gating, \sys addresses a key usability failure in post-hoc editing that arises from imprecise spatial localization in complex scenes.
+We presented \sys, a training-free, prompt-driven, post-hoc safety framework for visual generative models that detects policy-violating concepts and performs targeted replacement during inference.
+By combining VLM-based semantic auditing with instance-consistent spatial gating, \sys addresses a key usability failure of post-hoc editing: imprecise spatial localization in complex scenes.
 Through extensive evaluation, we show that \sys reliably suppresses unsafe concepts while preserving non-target visual regions, as measured by background fidelity, semantic alignment, category-specific detectors, and human moderation.
-Unlike approaches that require retraining, rely on concept-specific masks, or focus on isolated violations, \sys operates modularly as a last-line, provider-side defense and scales across diverse safety categories via policy prompts under realistic black-box auditing assumptions.
-Overall, this work highlights that deployable safety enforcement for generative systems requires not only detecting unsafe content, but also preserving benign content to avoid weakening defenses in practice.
+Unlike approaches that require retraining, rely on concept-specific masks, or focus on isolated violations, \sys operates modularly as a provider-side last-line defense and scales across diverse safety categories via policy prompts under realistic black-box auditing assumptions.
+Overall, our results show that practical safety enforcement in generative systems requires not only detecting unsafe content, but also preserving benign content to maintain output integrity.